matthewdeanmartin/matthewdeanmartin/README.md

 - [naive_backlink](https://github.com/matthewdeanmartin/naive_backlink) Collect backlink info so you can evaluate if bidirectional links might be a sign of identity.
 - [skip_trace](https://github.com/matthewdeanmartin/skip_trace) Find all possible info about who owns/controls a pypi package.
+- [caniuseonlywheels](https://github.com/matthewdeanmartin/caniuseonlywheels) Wheel availability checker.
+Used to work! 🎡
+- [paipi](https://github.com/matthewdeanmartin/paipi) RAG for pypi, but also hallucinate useful packages and generate the contents of such a package.
+- [safe_run](https://github.com/matthewdeanmartin/safe_run) Generate Dockerfile for safely running a less trusted pypi app.

-## CLI Apps and Utilities
+## TUI/CLI Apps

 - [dedlin](https://github.com/matthewdeanmartin/dedlin) Text editor, similar to edlin. ✏️
+- [examexam](https://github.com/matthewdeanmartin/examexam) Generate and take practice exams, such as the AWS certification exams.

+## TUI/CLI Libraries/Utilities

 - [totalhelp](https://github.com/matthewdeanmartin/totalhelp) Print all the argparse help all at once.

 ## AI Projects build around LLMs

-- [examexam](https://github.com/matthewdeanmartin/examexam) Generate and take practice exams, such as the AWS certification exams.
-- [paipi](https://github.com/matthewdeanmartin/paipi) RAG for pypi, but also hallucinate useful packages and generate the contents of such a package.
-- [safe_run](https://github.com/matthewdeanmartin/safe_run) Generate Dockerfile for safely running a less trusted pypi app.
 - [ai_shell](https://github.com/matthewdeanmartin/ai_shell) ARCHIVED.
 Autonomous sofware development with CLI tools optimized for use as LLM tool/function calls
 - [ai_fish_tank](https://github.com/matthewdeanmartin/ai_fish_tank) Proof of concept of a terminal fish tank with AI agents for each fish.

 ## AWS Things
 - [whats_up](https://github.com/matthewdeanmartin/whats_up) Check if your AWS resources are up and service workloads, for example, after a deployment. (not public yet)

 ## Libraries